nuvention-web/nuwebbootcamp1/docs/step-by-step.md

 ## 4 to 5 Add a Github ID info service [Go to Step](step-4-to-5.md)
 - Simple Typescript Interfaces
 - Angular Services and using dependency Injection

+>Note there is a small syntax error when the project is currently reset to step-4 using the workshop.
+Delete the line with the error and it will work fine.

 ## Step 5 to 6 Using HttpClient to call the Github REST API [Go To Step](step-5-to-6.md)
 - Using the Angular HttpClient to consume the un-authenticated Github API